-The Master of Laws (LL.M.), offered in the College of Law, is designed for two types of students:
+The Master of Laws (LL.M.) is designed for two types of students:

-Foreign-trained jurists who seek a comparative introduction to, and specific training in, aspects of United States law and legal institutions and a path to state bar admission.
+Legal Practice Track: For foreign-trained jurists who seek a comparative introduction to, and specific training, in aspects of United States law and legal institutions, and a path to state bar admission.
 Students benefit from the College of Law's legal analysis, writing, and research course, and core courses including contracts, property, torts, and professional responsibility.
 An extended orientation provides an introduction to United States law.
-This is the Legal Practice Track; see below.

-Foreign-trained jurists or graduates of J.D. programs in the United States who wish to deepen their understanding of law and are interested in research.
+Research Track: For foreign-trained jurists or graduates of J.D. programs in the United States who wish to deepen their understanding of law and are interested in research.
 The program encourages close collaboration with renowned experts in comparative law; anti-competition law; law and economics; law and society; international law, including the law pertaining to international business transactions and/or human rights; and business and innovation.
-This is the Research Track; see below.

-The LL.M. program admits fewer applicants so students receive substantial attention from the faculty; thus, admission is competitive.
+The LL.M. program admits fewer applicants so that students receive substantial attention from the faculty.
+Admission is competitive.
 All applicants must present evidence of high academic potential and strong recommendations, especially from law professors who supervised their work in classes or seminars.

-The LL.M. degree requires that students successfully complete a minimum of 24 s.h. of credit, as approved by their faculty advisor.
-The 24 s.h. is selected from the College of Law's general course offerings and from LL.M.-specific courses.
+The Master of Laws program requires that students successfully complete a minimum of 24 s.h. of credit, as approved by their faculty advisor.
+Course work is selected from the College of Law's general course offerings and from LL.M.-specific courses.